nulldoubt/AdvancedTileMaps/README.md

 bugs, maybe even implement features and optimize it.
 Pull requests are very welcome.

-A simple note: As of now, there are many simple, possible optimizations for the `TileLayer` class.
-Keep in mind that this is the first draft of the library, so you may find it unoptimized at first.
+As of now, the TileLayer class is pretty optimized.
+It can handle large worlds efficiently.

 License?
 ---